 Customized and Private Tours: All tours can be customized and/or made private.
 Please contact us for details and pricing.

 Tour Price Includes: Pick up & Drop off, transportation and tour guide.
 All applicable fees, unless otherwise stated.

 Not Included in Price: Gratuity NOT included.

-Payment: On-line reservations can be made or via phone using a credit or debit card(a processing fee 3% for all credit cards).
+Payment: On-line reservations can be made or via phone using a credit or debit card.
 Payment will be processed immediately to secure your reservation.
 Payment on day of pick up will not guarantee your reservation.
-Cash payments are accepted at time of tour.

 Reservations: All reservations are final at time of booking.
 We recommend two weeks in advance for reservations especially during our high volume seasons.
 Walk-ins please call to confirm departure and availability.